 - MaxBalanceCore Search – Starting from high‑degree “hub” stocks, the algorithm partitions neighbors into two factions (positive vs. negative to the hub) and prunes any node violating intra‑faction positivity or inter‑faction negativity.
 It then greedily expands the candidate set while preserving balance, returning the largest balanced module found.

-Researchers modeled the signed network as a random graph G(N,α,β), where α is the probability of a positive edge and β of a negative one.
-They proved three striking results:- General Regime – When both α and β are constant, LSCBM size grows logarithmically with market size (≈ log N / λ).
+- General Regime – When both α and β are constant, LSCBM size grows logarithmically with market size (≈ log N / λ).
 Multiple equally‑large cores coexist, reflecting the market’s modular nature.

 - Dense Positive Regime – If positive edges dominate (α ≈ 1 – b/N), LSCBM scales linearly with N. In ultra‑connected markets, a massive balanced core can encompass a substantial fraction of all stocks.